Grant Writing Materials

 - Foundations/Corporations - Many robotics teams are funded by technology companies who have an interest in cultivating their future workforce.
 You can make the same argument with the Finch.
 If there are any technology companies in your area, ask if they have a corporate giving program.
 Similarly, there may be local foundations in your area that focus on education.

-- PTA - Although it's rare that a PTA can buy a classroom set of Finches, many PTAs have purchase one to five robots for their schools.
+- PTA - Although it's rare that a PTA can buy a classroom set of Finches, many PTAs have purchased one to five robots for their schools.

 Brief Description of the Finch (for context)